-10 Steps to Improve State Oversight of
+10 Steps to Improve State Oversight of For-Profit Schools

 Increasing numbers of state and federal investigations have revealed the widespread use of deceptive and illegal practices throughout the for-profit higher education sector, including by large accredited schools owned by Wall Street investors.
 Hundreds of thousands of students enrolled in inferior educational programs and ended up with nothing but debt.
 This NCLC report focuses on how states can do a better job to rein in these abuses and protect students.